vserova/book/pages/ch_cgi.md

 **CNcbiOstream& Write(CNcbiOstream& os) const**

 Write the cookie out to ostream os.
-Normally this is handled by <span class="nctnt ncbi-class">CCgiResponse</span>.
+Normally this is handled by `CCgiResponse`.

 **void Reset(void)**